cloudfoundry/networking-workspace/docker/README.md

 ### Pivotal VPN
   Ideally run this foregrounded inside a tmux window or background it somehow:
   - `cd` to `~/setup/pan-globalprotect-okta`
-  - run `python3 gp-okta.py gp-okta.conf`
+  - run `python3 gp-okta.py pivotal.conf`
   - log in to Okta from the CLI (only SMS, Google Auth, or Push to Login TFA supported)

+### VMware VPN
+  Run `sudo openconnect --protocol gp https://gpu.vmware.com` and follow the instructions.
+The login process is kind of finicky so you might have to try again or use Biometric authentication.

 ### VS Code
   Run `code-server --port 4567` and use VS Code at `localhost:4567`